Synapxe-DNA/technical-docs/docs/projects/genai/conversational-assistant/webapp/frontend/services/endpoint.md

 #### @label(meth) Send Voice

     async sendVoice(
-        recording: Blob,
+        query: string,
         profile: Profile,
         history: Message[]
     ): Promise<BehaviorSubject<VoiceResponse|null>>

 Description
-: Method to send voice recording to the backend.
+: Method to send query to the backend for a audio response.

 Parameters
-: `recording` (`Blob`): Binary of file recording.
+: `query` (`string`): String of user query.
 : `profile` (`Profile`): Active profile used in the conversation.
 : `history` (`Message[]`): Chat history in the conversation.